wp-plugins/sp-client-document-manager/readme.txt

 * Client can view all categories set by admin

 Full Support Available through email or Skype.
-Coming Soon Add-on packs available for more features!
+Add-on packs available for more features!